Television in China: Censorship

-During the Summer Olympics in Beijing all Chinese TV stations were ordered to delay live broadcasts by ten seconds, a policy that was designed to give censors time to react in case free-Tibet demonstrators or others staged political protests.
+During the Summer Olympics in Beijing, all Chinese TV stations were ordered to delay live broadcasts by ten seconds, a policy that was designed to give censors time to react in case free-Tibet demonstrators or others staged political protests.
 During a television report of the inauguration of Barack Obama in 2009, the state-run China Central Television (CCTV) abruptly cut away from its coverage of Obama's address when he spoke of how "earlier generations faced down fascism and communism".

-Enforcement in television censorship is increasingly difficult and ineffective in the early part of the twenty-first century, partly due to satellite signal hacking systems that can be purchased in most major cities for as low as 2000 ¥ RMB ($285), which access channels and programs on many satellites serving the Asian Pacific region.

-In 2021 China banned BBC World News although access had already been heavily restricted before then and what was carried was censored with parts of the show being blacked out by censors live.
-They were banned due to their coverage of the Uyghur genocide and in retaliation for CGTN’s ban from the British market for violating broadcast regulations there.
+In 2021, China banned BBC World News, although access had already been heavily restricted before then, and what was carried was censored, with parts of the show being blacked out by censors live.
+They were banned due to their coverage of the persecution of Uyghurs in China and in retaliation for CGTN's ban from the British market for violating broadcast regulations there.

 During the 2022 COVID-19 protests in China, CCTV's coverage of the 2022 FIFA World Cup censored scenes of maskless fans in the stadium.
 CCTV avoided coverage of the protests directly.